mattroseman/mroseman95.github.io/_posts/2020-02-05-radix-tree.markdown

 The whole file then will look like.

 {% highlight js %}
+class RadixNode {
+  constructor(edgeLabel, isWord=false) {
+    this.edgeLabel = edgeLabel;
+    this.children = {};

+    this.isWord = isWord;
+  }
+}

+class RadixTree {
+  constructor() {
+    this.root = new RadixNode('');
+  }

+  addWord(word) {
+    word = word.toLowerCase();

+    let currentNode = this.root;

+    // iterate over the characters of the given word for (let i = 0; i < word.length; i++) {
+      const currentCharacter = word[i];

+      // check to see if there is a child of the currentNode with an edge label starting with the currentCharacter if (currentCharacter in currentNode.children) {
+        const edgeLabel = currentNode.children[currentCharacter].edgeLabel;

+        // get the common prefix of this child's edge label and what's left of the word const commonPrefix = getCommonPrefix(edgeLabel, word.substr(i));

+        // if the edge label and what's left of the word are the same if (edgeLabel === word.substr(i)) {
+          // update this child's data with the given data currentNode.children[currentCharacter].isWord = true;

+          return;
+        }

+        // if the edge label contains the entirety of what's left of the word plus some extra if (commonPrefix.length < edgeLabel.length && commonPrefix.length === word.substr(i).length) {
+          // insert a new node (that's the new word) between the current node and the child, splitting up the edge label const newNode = new RadixNode(word.substr(i), true);

+          // move the child so it's a child of the new node instead of the current node newNode.children[edgeLabel[commonPrefix.length]] = currentNode.children[currentCharacter]

+          // make the edge label between the new node and it's child what's left of the edge label newNode.children[edgeLabel[commonPrefix.length]].edgeLabel = edgeLabel.substr(commonPrefix.length);

+          // make the new node a child of current node currentNode.children[currentCharacter] = newNode;

+          return;
+        }

+        // if the edge label and what's left of the word share a common prefix, but differ at some point if (commonPrefix.length < edgeLabel.length && commonPrefix.length < word.substr(i).length) {
+          // insert a new inbetween node between current node and it's child, that will have children for the old child and a new node for the given word. const inbetweenNode = new RadixNode(commonPrefix);

+          // move the child so it's a child of the inbetween node instead of the current node inbetweenNode.children[edgeLabel[commonPrefix.length]] = currentNode.children[currentCharacter]

+          // make the edge label between the inbetween node and the child what's left of the edge label inbetweenNode.children[edgeLabel[commonPrefix.length]].edgeLabel = edgeLabel.substr(commonPrefix.length);

+          // replace the child with the new inbetween node as a child of the current node currentNode.children[currentCharacter] = inbetweenNode;

+          // add what's left of the word as another child for the inbetween node inbetweenNode.children[word.substr(i)[commonPrefix.length]] = new RadixNode(word.substr(i + commonPrefix.length), true);

+          return;
+        }

+        // the last option is what's left of the word contains the entirety of the edge label plus some extra
+        // follow the edge, and take off all the characters the edge has i += edgeLabel.length - 1;
+        currentNode = currentNode.children[currentCharacter];
+      } else {
+        const newNode = new RadixNode(word.substr(i), true);
+        currentNode.children[currentCharacter] = newNode;

+        return;
+      }
+    }
+  }

   async getWords(prefix) {
     prefix = prefix.toLowerCase();

+    let word = '';
     let currentNode = this.root;

     // iterate over the characters of the given prefix, following the Radix Tree